-The effects of the KRITIS Umbrella Act from a research perspective
+The effects of the CRITIS Umbrella Act from a research perspective

-The effects of the KRITIS Umbrella Act from a research perspective
+The effects of the CRITIS Umbrella Act from a research perspective

-Computer screens with code The KRITIS Umbrella Act will come into force in October 2024
+Computer screens with code The CRITIS Umbrella Act will come into force in October 2024

-A scientific look at the KRITIS umbrella law and perimeter protection
+A scientific look at the CRITIS umbrella law and perimeter protection

 New technologies

-To what extent has the KRITIS Umbrella Act led to new developments or the use of new technologies in the monitoring and protection of critical infrastructures?
+To what extent has the CRITIS Umbrella Act led to new developments or the use of new technologies in the monitoring and protection of critical infrastructures?

 Dr. Kai Nürnberger: We are seeing that “electronic security” is getting more and more attention from the industry.
 This can also be seen, for example, at trade fairs such as Perimeter Protection or in the positioning and range of services offered by security service providers.
 As is so often the case, technology will quickly lead to improved solutions, especially for newly planned properties.
 However, surveillance technology, which is often the focus of attention, is only one component.
 Intelligent, near-real-time data processing with integration into control systems is also important in order to be able to react quickly and appropriately.